animatlabs/animatlabs.github.io/_posts/2026-03-15-masstransit-workflowforge-saga.md

 ## This Is a Single-Service Demo

-Important: this demo runs in **one process** (OrderService).
-There are no separate Inventory, Payments, or Shipping services.
+This demo runs in **one process** (OrderService).
+No separate Inventory, Payments, or Shipping services.

 The step-level events (ReserveStock, ChargePayment, CreateShipment) are published to the bus but **no consumers** handle them.
 They're fire-and-forget; the workflow steps do the work directly and publish for visibility or future use.